the-turing-way/the-turing-way/book/website/community-handbook/templates/template-coworking-collabcafe.md

 ## _The Turing Way_ online Collaboration Cafe | DATE MONTH YEAR

 Thank you for joining the _Turing Way_'s online Collaboration Cafe!
-We're delighted to have you here :coffee: :sparkles: :cake:
+We're delighted to have you here ☕️✨🎂

 (*We do recommend bringing your actual tea, coffee, water or your favorite beverage to this cafe! :smile:*)